raspberrypi/cmprovision/README.md

     sudo /var/lib/cmprovision/artisan auth:create-user
     ```

-You can now access the webinterface with a web browser on the wifi IP.
+You can now access the web interface with a web browser on the wifi IP.

 ## Development ##